top of page

 Every horse is different, but here are the main reasons your vet might spot raised liver markers:

 Ponies with metabolic conditions often carry extra fat or experience insulin resistance.
-These changes make the liver work overtime — processing fat, sugar, and hormones.
+These changes make the liver work overtime.
+It has to process fat, sugar, and hormones.
 The result is often mild but persistent enzyme elevation.

 Contaminated or mouldy hay, weeds such as ragwort, and naturally occurring mycotoxins can all challenge the liver.
 Even small, repeated exposures matter.
-Choosing clean, well-stored forage and avoiding unknown plant material goes a long way.
+Choosing clean, well-stored forage and avoiding unknown plant material can go a long way in protecting your horse's liver.

-Overweight ponies, or those that stop eating during illness, may develop fat deposits in the liver — especially if they already have EMS.
-This can be serious but is usually preventable with careful diet management.
+Overweight ponies, or those that stop eating during illness, may develop fat deposits in the liver.
+This is especially true if they already have EMS.
+While this condition can be serious, it is usually preventable with careful diet management.

 Illness, systemic infection, or even prolonged stress can push liver values upward.
 Supporting the immune system and reducing unnecessary stress helps keep the liver in balance.